adomokos/climb_that_mountain/blog/2016/11/recursion_done_right.md

   filter(f, tail, accumulator)
 end
 ```
 Although this works, adding the accumulator with a default argument to the list just makes this code a lot noisier, but I do like not having conditional branches in it, it's just easier for the eyes.
+You can review the examples in [this gist](https://gist.github.com/adomokos/cc326bf27b0529d9386813c8af66e59c).

 Based on what you read here, try implementing `replicate`, `take`, `reverse`, `repeat` and `zip` functions yourself.
-In case you need directions, check out this [gist](https://gist.github.com/) to see how I did it.
+In case you need directions, check out this [gist](https://gist.github.com/adomokos/3182e9914ab29b5a36c444a16ae7ecd1) to see how I did it.